bioXiaoheng/BallerMixPlus/README.md

 ### 2. Input and helper files
 <details open>
 <summary></summary>
     The input file should have four columns, presenting physical positions, genetic positions, number of derived (or minor) alleles observed, and total number of alleles observed (*i.e.* sample size).
+We ask that a sample size be provided for each locus so that loci with missing data (and hence a difference sample size) can be better accounted for.
+Meanwhile, all (x,n) combinations in your input must also exist in the helper file.

-This file should be tab-delimited and should have a header, *e.g.*:
+  The input file should be tab-delimited and should have a header, *e.g.*:

   > physPos|genPos|x|n
   > :-----:|:-----:|:-----:|:-----: